Skip to content

 fraiseql_apq_hits_total / (fraiseql_apq_hits_total + fraiseql_apq_misses_total) > 0.9

-Single-instance memory cache doesn’t share across servers:
+Single-instance memory cache doesn’t share across servers.
+Enable the redis-apq Cargo feature and set REDIS_URL:

 1. Check client is sending hashes correctly